28 Employee Engagement Activities To Reinvent Your Workforce

 Employee engagement activities should be more about the heart than the brain.

-In this scenario, improving employee engagement is the least likely to improve.
+In this scenario, improving employee engagement is the least likely to grow.

 Despite being a trend in these past decades, the level of employee engagement has barely budged.
 Only a meager 15% of workers are engaged at work, globally!